vlaci/openconnect-sso/README.md

 User credentials are automatically saved to the users login keyring (if available).

-If you already have Cisco Anyconnect set-up, then `--server` argument is optional.
+If you already have Cisco AnyConnect set-up, then `--server` argument is optional.
 Also, the last used `--server` address is saved between sessions so there is no need to always type in the same arguments: